 In the first chapel on the right Cima de Conegliano’s fine Saint John the Baptist with Saints Peter, Mark, Jerome and Paul of 1493-5 (see below right) which is rare for being in its original stone frame (attributed to Sebastiano da Milano) and over its original altar, with Saint John looking for enlightenment towards the church's window.
 Ruskin rhapsodised: 'the whole picture full of peace, and intense faith and hope, and deep joy in light of sky, and fruit and flower and weed of earth'.
 It glows after its 1999 restoration, and is one of his best.
 Titian's Tobias and the Angel was moved here from the nearby church of San Marziale, presumably because it's a less visited church.

-Also a couple of impressive works by Matteo Ponzone, a new name on me.
-His Saints George, Jerome and Tryphon came here, from the church of the Knights of Malta, to replace Bellini's painting of Lorenzo Giustiniani, mentioned below in Lost art, on the Renier altar.
+Also a couple of impressive works by Matteo Ponzone.
+His Saints George, Jerome and Tryphon came here, from the church of the Knights of Malta, to replace Bellini's painting of Lorenzo Giustiniani, on the Renier altar, mentioned below in Lost art.
 Even the Palma Giovane Annunciation is one of his more original compositions.
-(A church full of Tintoretto and Palma gets the high altar position!)

 The miracle-working statue of the Madonna, much restored with plaster, is in the Capella di San Mauro, along with twenty-eight portraits of Venetian saints and beatified persons, painted by various artists in the 17th century.
 In here is also a modern portrait of San Leonardo Murialdo, the founder of the order which has run this church since 1931.